 - Whereas an unconference typically has people come together at the beginning of the day to decide what they want to learn and then people volunteer to lead the sessions.

 - At unconferences, often there’s more time and space for connecting casually between sessions.
 At conferences, the structure is not as conducive to peer socializing.

 - Typical conference sessions include “experts” talking at you in a big lecture hall.

 - Many BarCamp sessions have a discussion or roundtable structure to them.
 And sometimes a more experienced person leads a session for newbies, in the spirit of helping everyone gain a solid foundation.

 There’s something about the non-hierarchical style that draws the right energy for networking and long-lasting meaningful connections.
 More peer-to-peer friendliness and helpfulness; less showing off who knows more.

 Of course, friendly styles and show-off styles happen at all events, but I find the friendly factor is more likely at an unconference.

 Making in-person connections at an event like Podcamp and keeping the conversation going online is a powerful networking combination.
 Nothing will ever replace meaningful in-person connections, but you can too easily lose touch without adding something ongoing.

 You can find or create a BarCamp on any topic you can think of.
 I’ve seen them on everything from yoga to real estate.

-Until the next PodCamp, many Western Mass PodCampers go to Western Mass Tweetups, where people who use Twitter hang out in person.
+Until the next PodCamp, many Western Mass PodCampers go to Western Mass Tweetups, where local people who use Twitter hang out in person.
 Others are welcome too.